 This is true for every profession, and design is not the exception to the rule.
 A good designer constantly develops herself, trying out new tools and methods.
 She is up to date: relentless in talking to other designers and reading foreign literature.
 She is willing to grow and try out her new skills.

-We always welcome designers to our team who fit the above description.
-If you happen to know anyone who holds these values, or if you wish to become such a designer, click here: we have open UX designer and researcher positions for you!
+Our UX company always welcomes Designers to our team who fit the above description.
+If you happen to know anyone who holds these values, or if you wish to become such a designer – check our UX studio jobs.